GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 The only strategy I know of is to build my moral courage like a muscle.
-To start it off slowly with minor skirmishes and confrontations, test it and strecth it, until it can hold its own in the wild.
+To start it off slowly with minor skirmishes and confrontations, test it and stretch it, until it can hold its own in the wild.
 I so deeply want to be a stronger person, to have that "heart of a lion" that I admire so much in others.
 I am agape to how they built that strength.

+I am aware enough to realize that since my community affects my values, which in turn affect my behavior, that my community determines my behavior.
+I need to find people who challenge me to be better, who won't accept a George without the requisite integrity.

 Even if I am so ready to help others, so eager to break the barriers in front of other's success, how can I help them when I am incapable of speaking truth